jbcodeforce/eda-studies/docs/eda.md

 ![](./diagrams/classical-bpm.drawio.png){ width=1100 }

 We will not dig into the details of this process flow, but what is interesting still, is the sequencing of actions over time which led to identify the commands to perform within the flow, which helped to design the service interfaces.
 The approach had vertue as it engages business users in modeling the business process.
-Defining term, some data element, and some business rules.
+Defining terms, data elements, and business routing rules.
 The technology enforced creating monolythic applications.

 In previous diagram, the failover and compensation flows are not highlighted.
-But this is where all the architecture decisions have to be made to select the best implementation choice, to identify when the process execution reached a non-idempotent service.
+But this is where all the architecture decisions have to be made, to select the best implementation choice, to identify when the process execution reached a non-idempotent service, to design the operations for compensation...

 Which leads to my next argument: there are a lot of people who are currently claiming that EDA will be the silver bullet to address service decoupling, scaling, resilience...
-For example, I have heard architects claiming the following challenges of the above component view diagram:
+From the previous example, I have heard architects claiming the following challenges that only could be addressed with EDA:

-* order service is responsible to talk to multiple services, and orchestrates service calls.
+* Order service is responsible to talk to multiple services, and orchestrates service calls.
-* orchestration logic should be outside of the microservice.
+* Orchestration logic should be outside of the microservice.
 I want to immediatly react on this one, as service orchestration is done to follow a business process.
-As seen in process flow above, there is a business logic to route the execution flow among those steps: it is part of the context of the order service to implement the process about an order.
+As seen in the process flow above, there is a business logic to route the execution flow among those steps: it is part of the context of the order service to implement the process about an order.
 We are in the domain-driven design bounded context.
 The implementation of this orchestration flow can be in code, or in business process engine, in state machine, but at least owned by one team.
-* strong coupling between the components.
+* Strong coupling between the components.
 The order service needs to understand the semantic of the other services.
-Which is partially true, but it really needs to understand the interface characteristics of the services.
-Which includes data model, protocol, SLA, communication type, ...
+Which is partially true, as what it really needs to understand, is the interface characteristic of the services.
+Which includes data model, protocol, SLA, interaction type, communication type, ...
 The data model is part of the interface contract and is the main argument for coupling.
 Any change to the API of the downstream services impact the order / orchestrator service.
 There are way to go over that, by using contract testing, so each change to the contracts can be seen during CI/CD pipeline executions.
 Now it is true that when a service is used by a big number of other services then API versioning becomes a challenge.
 On the other side of the argument, on most of simple business application the number of services stands to stay low and interface characteristics do not change that often.
 Data model coupling still exists in messaging based solutions.
 Schema registry and the metadata exchanged within the message helps to address those coupling, but it means now, consumers need to be aware of the producer.
 This is an inversion of control.
 * Choreography of APIs is hard to do.
 I touched on this point before, but one thing important is to differentiate choreography from orchestration.
 I have seen arguments for EDA by illustrating how difficult to implement compensation flow with synchronous processing.
 I am not sure about that, as it was done in the SOA world before.
 The problem is not the way we interact with service, but by the lack of transactionality support in RESTful API as it was possible to do with SOAP WS-Transaction protocol.
 Asynchronous messaging, event bus,... do not help that much on compensation flow.

 ???
 "Choreography vs Orchestration"